EcoFuture has become a member of the Dubai Business Women Council

 Smarter, Greener, Cleaner: The case for change in reducing business risk.

-Melbourne Zoo 150th anniversary - EcoFuture sponsorship
+October 2012 EcoFuture sponsorship of Melbourne Zoo 150th anniversary

-On October 6 2012, Melbourne Zoo turned 150 years old and celebrated with year long events - both inside and outside the Zoo.
+Year long events - both inside and outside the Zoo.
 One such event was Mali in the City, a collaboration between Melbourne Zoo and Wild in Art.

 EcoFuture works closely with local groups with a similar awareness of their social responsibility to educate and promote a clean and healthy environment for current and future generations.
 As supplier to Melbourne Zoo for their ‘green’ cleaning products, and as part of our ongoing commitment to support local community groups, we are a proud sponsor of the Mali in the City event.